-• The diet needs to be free of excitotoxins triggers from the diet.
+- The diet needs to be free of excitotoxins triggers from the diet.
 This simply involves reading labels and closely monitoring food and supplement intake to avoid excitotoxins.
-Excitotoxins are neurotransmitters such as glutamate or aspartame that can excite the nerves to death when their levels are not regulated properly.
-Foods or supplements that contain excitotoxins include MSG (monosodium glutamate), glutamic acid, glutamine, NutraSweet, aspartame, aspartame, and cysteine.
+Excitotoxins are neurotransmitters such as glutamate or aspartate that can excite the nerves to death when their levels are not regulated properly.
+Foods or supplements that contain excitotoxins include MSG (monosodium glutamate), glutamic acid, glutamine, nutrasweet, aspartate, aspartame, and cysteine.
 Mercury and aluminum can also serve to trigger glutamate release.
-MSG is found in most of the food prepared by major fast-food chains, in ice creams and restaurant foods

-- A diet free of Milk (casein free) to rule out milk allergy, and free of wheat, rye, barley, millet, oat (gluten free) to rule out Celiac disease.
+MSG is found in most of the food prepared by major fast-food chains. - A diet free of Milk (casein) plus free of wheat, rye, barley, millet, oat (gluten).
 This diet should contain all the vegetables, corn, fruits, honey, rice, eggs, chicken, beef, fish and water.
-There is no ketchup in this diet if you want ketchup then get the gluten free.
-Try your child on this (casein free & milk free) diet for a month and if you see improvement, then you can try to introduce, milk products, slowly.
-If the child, cannot tolerate the milk products switch back to the Vegan diet (vegetarian diet).
+There is no ketchup in this diet if you want to then get the gluten free ketchup.
+Try your child on this for a month and if you see improvement then you can try to add milk products slowly.
+If the child cannot tolerate the products switch back to the Vegan diet.
 Conversely you need to try the gluten products and see if the child tolerates them.
-If the child can tolerate the gluten products then you will only need the milk free diet. - If evidence of an H-pylori infection is found, then it needs to be treated.
-Gastritis responds to the use of colostrum and even by drinking IVIG in a cup orally.(Please see colostrum and IVIg section at the end of this book) - If exposure to mercury is suspected then try to remove Mercury by chelating, Chinese parsley (Cilantro) cilantro has been used.(Has been used by dentist successfully to remove mercury in the body from dental amalgam adult dose is 100mg daily) - If the child has a history of exposure to an infection and symptoms developed after infections, then Adrenocorticotropic hormone ACTH to reduce inflammation. - A supplement that some parents feel is beneficial for an autistic child is Vitamin B6, taken with magnesium (which makes the vitamin effective).
-The result of research studies is mixed; some children respond positively, some not at all or very little. - Behavior therapy and Omega -3 supplements are recommended in all cases.
-Cod Liver Oil is one of the best supplements at 1000mg daily.
-Reduce CLO in summer months or replace with Fish oil.
-Omega -3 are a ACTH replacement. - If IgG or IgG-subclass levels are low consider IVIg treatment.
+If they do then you will only need the milk free diet. - Some children may have gastritis and food allergies thus evaluation should be undertaken if there is any evidence of an h pylori infection.
+If evidence found need to be treated.
+Gastritis responds to the use of colostrum and even by drinking IVIG in a cup orally. - If exposure to and mercury is suspected then to remove this Chinese parsley (Cilantro) cilantro has been used.(Has been used by dentist successfully to remove mercury in the body from dental amalgam adult dose is 400mg bid) - If the child has a history of exposure to an infection and symptoms developed after that then Adrenocorticotropic hormone ACTH can be tried to reduce any autoimmune related inflammation. - A supplement that some parents feel is beneficial for an autistic child is Vitamin B6, taken with magnesium (which makes the vitamin effective).
+The result of research studies is mixed; some children respond positively, some not at all or very little. - Behavior therapy is recommended in all cases. - If IgG or IgG-subclass levels are low consider IVIg treatment.
 Low levels mean the person has immune deficiency.
-Those who cannot get IVIg can try colostrum. - For epilepsy treatment please see the epilepsy section.
+Those who cannot get IVIg can try colostrum.